 Ambika Samarthya-Howard: Whenever I speak to people in India, it almost always comes back to work around livelihoods and not specifically climate.
 Could you talk about the climate landscape in India versus other parts of the world?

 Jagdeesh Puppala: Brazil, Indonesia, and Congo are the favorite spots for tropical forests.
 India is a subtropical country, and we have the Western Ghats.
-If funders could broaden their thinking into other geographies, we would have more lessons to exchange with one another.
-Most of the funders focus only on these areas, and many organizations are mushrooming in that.
+If funders could broaden their focus beyond a few concentrated geographies, it would open up greater opportunities to learn from diverse contexts and exchange insights across regions.
+Right now, many investments are clustered in the same areas, which has led to a concentration of organisations working there.

 My previous organization grew to a reasonably big organization from the mid-80s to the 2020s, saying that the connection between nature and people is important.
-There are several small organizations, but they could not achieve scale.
+There are several small organizations, but but they may not have been able to achieve scale.

 Ambika Samarthya-Howard: When I’m talking to the people in Brazil or looking at the landscape, it’s a lot of work on the quilombolas, the Indigenous people, and the bioforestry economies.
 How do we sell oils?
 How do we sell beauty products?
 How do we sell medicines?
 What are the primary concerns or the primary strategies that are happening in the Indian landscape?

 Jagdeesh Puppala: Let’s go to the land rights part of it.
-I worked on three kinds of so-called communal lands in India.
-In Tamil Nadu, they call it poramboke, and Mandurai has many such revenue wastelands.
+We worked on three kinds of so-called communal lands in India.
+In Tamil Nadu, they call it Poramboke, and South Tamil Nadu has many such revenue wastelands.
 You will find wastelands in several parts of the peninsular of India; in Rajasthan, Gujarat, Maharashtra, and Madhya Pradesh.
-It’s the colonial remnant; the land was considered unproductive for taxation and labeled by the queen as wasteland.
-Unfortunately, even after 75 years of freedom, we still have that wasteland as the nomenclature, and this is sizable land.
+It’s a colonial remnant; the land was considered unproductive for taxation and labeled by the queen as “wasteland.”
+Unfortunately, even after 75 years of freedom, we still have “wasteland” as the nomenclature, and these are sizable lands.

 Jagdeesh Puppala: Yes, it’s community land that’s used for firewood, fodder, medicine, and hunting.
-Scrub lands that are valuable for the ecosystem because of the hydrologic and carbon cycles.
+Scrub lands that are valuable for the ecosystem because of the hydrological and ecological cycles.
 They host a range of spiders, pollinators, pest-controlling insects, including mammals, and so on.

 The second kind of land in India has been given to the lowest form of governance, called Gram Panchayat.
-These are left aside, particularly for grazing.
-In Rajasthan, it’s called Karada Gram Panchayat, which vests gauchar land, land for grazing.
+These are set aside, particularly for grazing.
+In Rajasthan, they are called Charaga and they are vested with the Gram Panchayats or Village Councils.
 A portion of 5% or, depending upon the livestock population, a certain portion has been set aside for village grazing purposes.
-They have local languages associated with grazing, gauchar, and karada.
-In Karnataka, it’s gomal land.
-Different names are given for cattle purposes, and they are managed collectively.
+They have similar names in other parts of India, like Gomala in Karnataka, Gairan in Maharashtra.
+All such lands are essentially set aside for grazing.

 The third one is forest lands.
 It’s been a historical injustice where forest inhabitants, tribal people, our Indigenous people, have not been assigned those lands.

-After negotiations in 2006, the historic Forest Rights Act (FRA), was supposed to undo the historical injustice by giving these lands to the villages.
+In 2006, the historic Forest Rights Act (FRA) was enacted, with an intent to rectify historical injustices caused by colonial policies.
 It’s a dramatic development in the Indian policy space, to recognize the association of tribal and forest together, and not only give individual lands but also community lands.

-These are the three big things happening in India.
+These are the three big policy spaces regarding community lands in India.
 We have played a role in all three.
 Regarding the revenue wastelands, we were the first ones to bring in a lease arrangement where the government leases this land to the village collective.

-It was a big struggle, but in five states, the government started leasing more than 100 acres, renewable for 20 to 99 years.
+It was a big struggle, but in five states, the government started leasing about 100 acres for each village, for a term ranging from 20 to 99 years, and the period was renewable.

 Ambika Samarthya-Howard: How did you make that happen?

 Jagdeesh Puppala: Negotiation.
-Making them see that these lands are degraded and the government’s assumption that they would manage it from state capitals doesn’t work on the ground.
+Making them see that these lands are degraded and the government’s assumption that they would manage it from distant state capitals doesn’t work on the ground.
 If village people were given these lands, they would capably manage them.
 Governments have historically had little faith in the capabilities of local people to manage their resources.
 It happens all over the world.
-Elinor Ostrom got the Nobel Memorial Prize in Economic Sciences in 2009 for disproving this idea.
-She says that village people can manage their resources if the enabling conditions are there.
+Elinor Ostrom got the Nobel Prize in Economic Sciences in 2009 for disproving this notion.
+She provided evidence that village people can manage their resources if the enabling conditions are in place.

 This important Nobel Prize recognized the unnecessary control that governments exercise in managing village resources.
-We had to negotiate with the government, which was unproductive, and there was an energy crisis during the rounds of the policy circle.
-To meet the small timber, firewood, and fodder requirements, these lands are good, and we should hand them over to the village people.
-One government agreed, and subsequently six governments agreed.
+We had to negotiate with the government that these lands are productive or could be made productive by involving local communities.
+There was an energy crisis during that period and governments were receptive.
+We presented that such lands could meet the basic needs of firewood, fodder and small timber.
+One government agreed, and subsequently five governments agreed.

 Ambika Samarthya-Howard: I know in India that every state government is different and that negotiations and doing political stuff is not a one person’s full-time job.
 It’s like 40 people’s full-time job.
 Do you have any tips or advice for people trying to do that work?

 Jagdeesh Puppala: You have to cultivate relationships without any expectation.
 Evidence matters.
 Show them good work that pays off in the long run.
 You have to be persistent.
-Sometimes they ask for data, and you have to go almost the very next day, travel 300 kilometers, and collect the information.
-In those days, we didn’t even have photocopiers.
+Sometimes they ask for data and evidence, and you have to go almost the very next day and present the evidence and seize the opportunity.
+Mind you, in those days, we didn’t even have photocopiers.

 The Forest Act became an act.
 There was good evidence.
 Its translation into reality on the ground is taking time, but like any other act or policy, it follows its course, and we are doggedly working on it.
 In terms of lease, what we imaginatively did…